Hillside Repair & Landslide Repair

 in Los Angeles

-Alpha Structural is one of the top hillside repair contractors in Los Angeles, offering slope repair and slope reinforcement.
+Alpha Structural is the top hillside repair contractor in Los Angeles, offering slope repair and slope reinforcement.

 In Los Angeles and Orange Counties, many hillside homes were built in the 1950s and 1960s with deepened foundation systems that were deemed to be deep enough to withstand earthquakes and weather storms.
 However, structural failures during El Nino winters and major earthquakes forced the necessary changes to the more stringent foundations seen today.